sakhaltai/ae_expressions/useful-tips.md

 ### Transform one shape layer made of multiple unsplit groups

-- when you import a shape layer made of multiple groups (using overlord)\
+-when you import a shape layer made of multiple groups (using overlord)\
-- wait to ESL them.
+-wait to ESL them.
 First, transform how you want all groups to behave\
-- then, ESL.
+-then, ESL.
 BLAMMO!
 They all have the same transform applied respectively :D

 ---